mendix/docs/APM/measurements-tool.md

 ### Expressions

-Expressions for measurements and measurement triggers are written the same as expressions are written in the Mendix Modeler expression editor.
+Expressions for measurements and measurement triggers are written the same as expressions that are written in the Mendix Modeler expression editor.

 The `$Measurement` variables is available with columns: